harshvardhaniimi/personal-website/content/blog/travels/2024-01-11-egypt/index.md

     Scribes used reed brushes or pens with carbon-based ink to write on papyrus.
     The scrolls, central to administrative, legal, and scholarly work, were often stored in libraries like the famous one at Alexandria.
     The use of papyrus in Egypt gradually declined with the introduction of cheaper parchment and paper but remains a symbol of the country's rich cultural and intellectual heritage.

+    The modern word Paper is actually derived from Papyrus.

 ![](images/IMG_1518.png)